 Question 5: Where can I find more information about these two events?

-Both BookExpo and BookCon have their own websites as well as social media pages so you can stay up to date on the latest news and plan ahead for your trip next year.
+Both BookExpo and BookCon have their own websites (see the answer to question 2 or the links below) as well as social media pages so you can stay up to date on the latest news and plan ahead for your trip next year.
 Unfortunately for me, this year’s events were right after my graduation and the timing just didn’t work out.
 However, now that I’m officially done with school, I hope to attend next year.
 Hope to see you there!